-Switching from one electronic health record (EHR) system to another is no small task.
-One of the biggest hurdles is the transition of legacy data to the new system, but good understanding of the process and a strong technology vendor relationship can help overcome this challenge and lead to a successful EHR migration.
+Shifting from one electronic health record (EHR) system to another can be a highly disruptive and anxiety-filled process for a health system.
+Often, among the largest obstacles encountered is the need to migrate legacy EHR data between the old and new EHR systems.
+But a good understanding of this data migration process — and a strong technology vendor relationship — can help overcome this challenge and lead to a successful EHR transition.

-Practices making the third type of transition should allot many additional months to work with the new vendor’s IT staff as they determine how to pull the data.
-Further, the practice must be aware that the transition will require a much higher investment of practice staff time for the data to be consumed and reconciled.
-This type of transition can take years to complete.
+Health systems planning this third type of migration should allot many additional months to work with the new vendor’s IT staff as they determine how to transform and load the old EHR’s patient data.
+Further, the health system must be aware that the transition will require a much higher investment of staff time for the data to be cleaned up and reconciled.
+This type of transition can take months or even years to complete.

-If upgrading to a newer version of a current EHR is not a viable option, a practice should follow these general guidelines for a successful transition to a new system:
+If upgrading to a newer version of a current is not a viable option, a health system should follow these general guidelines for a successful transition to a new system: